dramforever/finlog/README.md

 - Input text is parsed into an AST using [megaparsec]
 - The AST is converted into a control flow graph (CFG), the design of which is inspired greatly by [hoopl].
 The 'algebraic' approach really took a large amount of mental burden off the construction of CFGs.
 Unfortunately, I was unable to find sufficient documentation on hoopl to get me started, and I am worried that the design of hoopl might not be flexible enough for use in finlog.
 - The CFG is effectively broken up at `yield` statements and the program is executed symbolically in topological order.
-We track which state we were in and the branches we took along the way, and at control flow merging points we combine the values, picking conditions that can tell histories apart.
+We track which state we were in and keep track of the boolean variable indicating whether this branch is taken, and at control flow merging points we combine the values and the indicator.
     - The values are saved in a hash-consed DAG
-- We gather up all the data the data in a way that's like a huge control flow merge.
+- We gather up all the data in a way that's like a huge control flow merge.
-- The program is a state machine now, and we generate SystemVerilog code using a homemade AST and [prettyprinter].
+- The program is a state machine now, and we generate Verilog code using a homemade AST and [prettyprinter].

 A large amount of plumbing is powered by [mtl] and [microlens].